ayushingh70/book_discovery/README.md

 A Flutter app to browse and discover books, search with filters, view details, manage contacts, analyze demo trends with charts, and manage a user profile with Firebase Auth.

 > **Note (assignment context):**
 > This repository was created as part of a company assignment.
-It implements only the features and UI from the recruiter’s Figma and the written task spec.
+It implements only the features and UI from the recruiter’s Figma and the written task spec in Document.
 The Figma file cannot be shared for security reasons.

 ---